If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 HiredGunsDemo-DemoDTS.png HiredGuns-DTS.png

 • There is a status icon for when a character's psi stat has been boosted by an item.
-This is removed in the final game along with all the other psi stat related mechanics.
+This is removed in the final game along with all the other psi stat-related mechanics.

 HiredGunsDemo-psiicon.png

-• Different texture graphic behind level description text in static screen
+• Different texture graphic behind level description text in static screen.

 Gameplay Differences

-• No sidestep ability yet, it's only possible to move forwards and backwards
+• No sidestep ability yet, it's only possible to move forwards and backwards.

-• Left mouse button is used to pick up items instead of right as in the final game, due to the addition of the sidestep move
+• Left mouse button is used to pick up items instead of right as in the final game, due to the addition of the sidestep move.

-• The Droid Repair Kit item does not exist in the demo files.
-CIM can heal himself with normal medikit and food items unlike in the final game.
+• The Droid Repair Kit item does not exist in the demo's files.
+CIM can heal himself with a normal medikit and food items unlike in the final game.
 This is actually consistent with the manual that states he can do this.
 It seems the repair kits were introduced later, possibly to balance the far stronger robotic characters against the otherwise inferior humanoid ones.

 • The demo Syringe item comes in three stat boosting varieties and also depicts a drop of liquid dripping off the tip of the needle.
 In the final game syringes are all green, do not have the dripping blood graphic, and only cure poison.